 For any investigation, the details of events provided by witnesses are a critical element of the evidence gathered.
 In an immunohistochemistry experiment, the accurate analysis of the staining results will provide insights from different perspectives, but these perspectives need to be carefully assessed to establish the reliability of the evidence provided, the cause, and the required solution.

 The usual suspects

 An immunohistochemistry experiment is a combination of 3 major elements: sample, application, and experimental protocol.
 An excellent IHC staining is achieved when all the required elements, qualities, and characteristics are matched perfectly.
 A combination as good as it is possible can be.

-So, if you are looking for suspects to blame for the artifact in your IHC experiment, keep in mind the 3 usual suspects:
+So, if you are looking for suspects to blame for artifacts, keep in mind the 3 usual suspects: